-In general, green cement can be understood as environmentally compatible cement that is developed for minimizing the carbon footprint of cement production.
-Considering this, various types of green cement have been manufactured.
-In general practice, the manufacturing process of ordinary cement involves the production of a large amount of heat (energy) that leads to the emission of various harmful gases particularly Carbon Dioxide (burning of limestone and clayey materials at a temperature of about 1200 degree Celsius to produce clinker).
+In general practice, the manufacturing process of ordinary cement involves the production of a large amount of heat (energy) that leads to the emission of various harmful gases particularly Carbon Dioxide (burning of limestone and clayey materials at a temperature of about 1200 degrees Celsius to produce clinker).

 1. Lower Emission of Carbon: